-The Middle East has some of the largest oil reserves in the world, which produces most of the area's wealth.
-Even so, the region's climate and environment make living harsh.
-The Middle East requires water resources and suitable land for agriculture.
-Much of the land that is available for producing food is destroyed by increasing desertification.
+The Middle East has some of the largest oil reserves in the world, which produces most of the region's wealth - particularly in the Gulf countries.
+Even so, climate and environment can make living harsh for poor and rural dwelling peoples.
+Lack of water can also lead to food insecurity as farmers struggle to secure reliable water resources and suitable land for agriculture, and governments rely on importing the majority of the food from other water-rich countries outside the region.
+And much of the land available for producing food is becoming increasingly unusable due to desertification.

-Desalination plants are an overuse of water resources in the Middle East.
-Seventy percent of desalination plants in the world are located in this area, found mostly in Saudi Arabia, the United Arab Emirates, Kuwait, and Bahrain.
-While the plants produce water needed for the arid region, they can manufacture problems for health and the environment.
+The majority of of desalination plants in the world are located in this region, found mostly in Saudi Arabia, the United Arab Emirates, Kuwait, and Bahrain.
+While these plants produce water needed for the arid region, they can also generate additional problems for health and the environment.
 The seawater used most in desalination plants has high amounts of boron and bromide, and the process can also remove essential minerals like calcium.
-Also, the concentrated salt is often dumped back into oceans where the increased salinity affects the ocean's environment.
-The plants harm local wildlife and add pollutants to the region's climate.
-In addition, desalination is the most energy-costing water resource.
+Also, the concentrated salt is often dumped back into oceans, where the increased salinity affects the ocean's environment and biodiversity.
+The desal plants can disrupt local wildlife and add pollutants to the region's climate.
+In addition, desalination is the most energy-intensive means of treating water.
 The Pacific Institute explains that the high use of energy results in raised energy prices and higher prices on water produced, hurting the consumer.
-The water produced can be beneficial towards substituting any lack of freshwater, but these areas have tendencies towards overuse of their natural resources.
-Concerns with the large amount of desalination plants in the Middle East focus on the improper dependency they will cause, instead of encouraging alternate forms of water and energy and conserving freshwater.
+The water produced can be beneficial, even essential, as a substitute for a lack of fresh water, but reliance on these technologies can also result in overuse.
+Concerns with the large number of desalination plants in the Middle East focus on the improper dependency they can cause instead of encouraging more sustainable actions such as conserving freshwater.